 Today will be another long, scenic ride - a total of 47 miles - that will enable you to experience a variety of views, from banana farms along an irrigation canal, to a coastal path that will lead you to a breathtaking sunset over the Indian Ocean in the town of Tangalle.
 Sri Lanka has 14 strains of bananas, each with unique medicinal characteristics.
 Lunch will allow you to taste Ash Plantain - cooking banana - at a local roadside stall, before continuing to the beaches of Tangalle.

-Allow your body a peaceful, well-deserved rest day at Amanwella, offering picturesque beach views.
+Allow your body a peaceful, well-deserved rest day at your beachfront resort.
 Alternatively, for those who may be interested, Rekawa is a turtle sanctuary, only 12.5 miles away.
 Enjoy sleeping in, and relax in any shape or form that suits your needs.
 This rest day will give you time to perfect your tan, while experiencing the serene, simple beauty the island has to offer.